Vegetable Egg Foo Young Recipe

 Coconut aminos – Again, you can use tamari or soy sauce if you can’t find the aminos.

-Balsamic vinegar – Sounds odd, but it adds depth of flavor.
-Most people add wine to this gravy, so the combination of vinegar and sweetener replace that.
+Balsamic vinegar – It sounds odd, but it adds depth of flavor.
+Most people add wine to this gravy, so the combination of vinegar and sweetener replaces that.

 Arrowroot powder – If you don’t have this, you can use cornstarch instead in the same amount.

-Grated, fresh ginger – I grated mine on a lemon zester.
-But you can use the fine side of a cheese grater as well, or purchase minced or grated ginger at the store.
+Grated, fresh ginger -I grated mine on a lemon zester, but you can also use the fine side of a cheese grater or purchase minced or grated ginger at the store.

 Garlic cloves – mince these well.
 You will see and taste these chunks in the gravy.
 So the smaller you can cut them, the better.

-Sesame oil – Sesame oil really adds flavor here.
-So don’t substitute with anything else.
+Sesame oil – Sesame oil really adds flavor here, so don’t substitute it with anything else.
 If you don’t have any, just omit it completely.

 Extra Garnishes

-If you like, you can sauté some extra veggies in a pan with a teaspoon sesame oil (or 2) or vegetable oil over medium heat, to serve over your egg foo young.
+If you like, you can sauté some extra veggies in a pan with a teaspoon of sesame oil (or two) or vegetable oil over medium heat to serve over your egg foo young.
 Here are some suggestions:

 • Bell peppers